nextcloud/collectives/README.md

 * gettext: to generate pot/translation files

 Additionally, this app builds on the functionality of the Circles and the Text App.
-They both need to be installed for Unite to work properly.
+They both need to be installed for Collectives to work properly.

 ## Installation